wp-plugins/socialtwist-tell-a-friend/readme.txt

 == Frequently Asked Questions ==

-Please visit <http://tellafriend.socialtwist.com/learn-more.jsp> if you have any questions.
+Please visit <http://tellafriend.socialtwist.com/learn-more.jsp>.
+If you have any questions please contact us at support (at) socialtwist (dot) com.
 Thank you!

 == Screenshots ==